mantor/floristry/README.md

 ```

 ### Extend
-New behaviors ca be added to low-level Expression such as Expression (root), BranchExpression or LeafExpression to affect all Expressions at once, only Leaves or only Branches respectively.
+New behaviors ca be added to low-level Procedure such as Procedure (root), BranchProcedure or LeafProcedure to affect all Procedures at once, only Leaves or only Branches respectively.

 Create a file called /config/initializers/floristry.rb containing modules with the desired behaviors.
-Then use the following config to define which module will be included in the which low-level Expression.
+Then use the following config to define which module will be included in the which low-level Procedure.

 ```ruby
 module FloristryBranchBehavior